-This loaded hummus recipe with all the fixings is perfect for any time of day.
+This loaded hummus recipe with all the fixings is ready in 15 minutes and is perfect for any time of day.
 Enjoy a creamy hummus topped with veggies, nuts and a drizzle of olive oil.

 Dips and spreads are a big part of Middle Eastern and Mediterranean cuisines.
 From simple labneh and hummus to baba ganoush and muhammara, no spread is complete without a fresh and delicious dip.
 If you love dips as much as I do and are always looking for new ideas to up your dip game, you need to try this recipe!